henryjsmith12/Image_Analysis/README.md

 python image_analysis.py
 ```

-The program's user interface should appear and look as such:
+This is what the program's user interface looks like on startup:

 https://github.com/henryjsmith12/Image_Analysis/blob/master/Screenshots/startup_gui.jpg